What is the best thickness for tabletops?

 Many different styles of furniture have come and gone.
 And come back again!
 Some evolved over time while others arose in stark contrast to the preceding period style.

-Transitional styles vary greatly, but typically favor tabletop thicknesses in the mid-range, from 1″ to 1 ¾”.
+Transitional styles vary greatly, but typically favor tabletop thickness in the mid-range, from 1″ to 1 ¾”.
 Not excessively thick or thin, but well-proportioned to the interior space.
 Larger, more rustic pieces may work well with a thicker top.

 For a solic slab, 2” thick will generally yield a top finished to 1 ½” to 1 ¾” thick.
 That's plenty for most tables.
 If you do want a thicker top, just be aware that the extra bulk is increasing your costs.
 1” thick wood is called 4/4, 2” is 8/4, 2 ½” is 10/4, 3” is 12/4 and so on.
 The most common cuts are 8/4 and 12/4.
 The finished top will always be ¼” to ½” thinner than the stock you buy, as wood will be removed during fabrication.